Pure Storage Inc. (PSTG) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Pure Storage Inc. (PSTG) by analysts is $35.56, which is $11.7 above the current market price.
-The public float for PSTG is 281.06M, and at present, short sellers hold a 7.63% of that float.
-On March 28, 2023, the average trading volume of PSTG was 5.37M shares.
+The average price predicted by analysts for PSTG is $35.56, which is $10.16 above the current price.
+The public float for PSTG is 281.06M and currently, short sellers hold a 7.63% ratio of that float.
+The average trading volume of PSTG on April 04, 2023 was 5.47M shares.

 PSTG’s Market Performance